forgedstanzas/microscoping/ai/PROGRESS.md

 ### Step 3: Layout Transitions
 - **Status:** Complete
 - **Details:** The CSS transition on the `.node-wrapper` class was updated to a 600ms `cubic-bezier` curve.
-This creates a smoother, more polished animation when the user switches between the "Linear" and "Zig-Zag" layouts.
+This creates a a smoother, more polished animation when the user switches between the "Linear" and "Zig-Zag" layouts.

 ---
+### Step 3.5: Add Period UI
+- **Status:** In Progress
+- **Details:** This intermediate step provides a UI for adding new timeline nodes.
+  - **Period UI Complete:** A UI for inserting **Period** nodes is now complete.
+This involved creating the `PeriodTrackOverlay.tsx` component to render a track line and a `+` button between existing periods.
+    - The button's positioning was refined to ensure it remains centered in the true gap between nodes, correctly accounting for configurable `layoutConstants`.
+    - A hover-flicker bug was resolved by refactoring the overlay to a single SVG layer, embedding the HTML button via a `<foreignObject>`.
+  - **Next Sub-step:** Implement UI for adding new **Event** and **Scene** nodes.

+---
 ## ➡️ Current Status

-- **Phase 4 - Step 3 Complete:** Layout transitions have been implemented and verified.
+- **Phase 4 - Step 3.5 In Progress:** The UI for adding new Period nodes is complete and stable.
-- **Next Step:** Proceed with **Phase 4, Step 4: Legacy Focus Mode**.
+- **Next Step:** Implement the UI for adding new Event and Scene nodes.